GrinonBarrett/Taksidos/Placeholder Creature.md

 **Run Speed**: It may run up to 5 yards per move.

-**Climb speed**: It may swim up to 4 yard per move, presuming it is reasonable terrain to do so.
+**Climb speed**: It may swim up to 4 yards per move, presuming it is reasonable terrain to do so.

-**Swim speed**: It may swim up to 4 yard per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 4 yards per move, presuming the water isn’t too rough.

 **Weapon Training**: The yalai has no training in weapons, but can use them with no penalty.